achadwick/styrene/docs/cmdline.rst

 Command line usage
 ==================

-.. note:: Currently Styrene is not an installable package, although it would be trivial to make a ``setup.py``.
-   The current way to run it for testing purposes is through the ``styrene.sh`` script bundled with the source.

 Styrene creates distributable installers and portable zipfiles by bundling together MSYS2 packages.

 Usage
 -----

-Currently, styrene is launched from a wrapper script.
-If run from an MSYS environment, it will try to build for both MINGW32 and MINGW64 environments.
-If launched from one of the MINGWxx environments, it will build for that system only.
+Styrene must be be run from one of the MINGW32 or MINGW64 shells installed by an MSYS2 environment.

 1. ::

-    ./styrene.sh --help
+    styrene --help

 2. ::

-    ./styrene.sh [options] spec1.cfg ...
+    styrene [options] spec1.cfg ...

 The first form shows the usage message, and gives a terse explanation of what the options do.